rofl0r/pyhttpd/README.md

 downloads where you left off using HTTP/1.1 Ranges.

-just drop the pyhttp.py somewhere in your `$PATH`, cd to the directory you want to server and run `pyhttpd.py` and launch your browser on the other end.
+just drop the pyhttp.py somewhere in your `$PATH`, cd to the directory you want to serve and run `pyhttpd.py` and launch your browser on the other end.

 also unlike SimpleHTTPServer/BaseHTTPServer which were written in a horrible